This post may contain affiliate links. Please see my disclosure policy for details.

 7. There are orchard and greenhouses, but not the ones you see online

-Something that really confused and then annoyed me when I got here, was the amount of websites that were showing the wrong pictures for the gardens!
+Something that really confused and then annoyed me when I got here, was the number of websites that were showing the wrong pictures for the gardens!

 I kept looking out for it and kept thinking I missed it out.
 Just thought I’d clear it up if you were expecting something like that.

 8. Getting a taxi back to Kolkata can be a challenge!